layadang/monopoly-board-game/README.md

 - Other relevant data points, such as neighborhood ownership and frequency of landing on properties

 We will run these simulations *n* times until we have sufficient data for analysis.

+## Potential Data Inconsistencies
+Some errors and edge cases that may occur with our data collection may be:
+- A player going bankrupt too early in the game before establishing any bidding strategy
+    - **Fix**: In the data cleaning stage, accept a valid  game only if each player gets over 20 turns (change this depending on how much sufficient data we have)
+- Random outcomes of dice rolls putting too much noise in the data, a.k.a. sometimes players are just "lucky"
+    - **Fix**: Run a sufficient number of games and plot dice roll outcomes to ensure it is the expected distribution (2d6 Gaussian distribution)

 ## Visualizations and Modeling